 "-modifydate<now".
 Not generated unless specifically requested)

-PreviewImage Y File PreviewPNG N File PreviewWMF N File RAFVersion N File ResourceForkSize N System (size of the file's resource fork if it contains data.
+PreviewImage Y File PreviewPNG N File PreviewWMF N File ProcessingTime N ExifTool (the clock time in seconds taken by ExifTool to extract information from this file.
+Not generated unless specifically requested.
+Requires Time::HiRes) RAFVersion N File ResourceForkSize N System (size of the file's resource fork if it contains data.
 Mac OS only.
 If this tag is generated the ExtractEmbedded option may be used to extract resource-fork information as a sub-document.
 When writing, the resource fork is preserved by default, but it may be deleted with

 -rsrc:all=on the command line)

 Warning N ExifTool (returns warnings that may have occurred while reading or writing a file.
 Use the -a or Duplicates option to see all warnings if more than one occurred.
 Minor warnings may be ignored with the -m or IgnoreMinorErrors option.
 Minor warnings with a capital "M" in the "[Minor]" designation indicate that the processing is affected by ignoring the warning) XMP Y!
-XMP (the full XMP data block) XResolution N File YResolution N File
+XMP (the XMP data block, but note that extended XMP in JPEG images may be split into multiple blocks) XResolution N File YResolution N File

 <-- ExifTool Tag Names